LetsPlayFetch/SwiftPokerBot/README.md

 ✅ OCR balance for seat 1: 189.13BB

  ```
-*Make sure we only read balances of those sitting and when they are needed.
-Use Dick Reuters bot to see how they are handling the scrape times most efficiently

-WORK ON OCR First
 Work on the Logging don't print if it's nil
 Just print the thing
 Switch it to fast not accurate